AndreyDodonov-EH/netilion-all/docs/InstrumentationApi.md

 ### HTTP request headers

- - **Content-Type**: application/json
+ - **Content-Type**: Not defined
  - **Accept**: application/json

 <a name="getAssetsOfInstrumentationHistory"></a>
 # **getAssetsOfInstrumentationHistory**
-> InstrumentationAssetsHistoryResponse getAssetsOfInstrumentationHistory(instrumentationId, , opts)
+> InstrumentationAssetsHistoryResponse getAssetsOfInstrumentationHistory(instrumentationId, opts)

 Get all assets an instrumentation was assigned to